yousefalshaikh17/protein_mesh_simulated_annealing/README.md

    * `-n VOX_COUNTS X Y Z`, `--vox_counts VOX_COUNTS X Y Z`
                voxel size for tets, if not used same as image, enter x y & z in Angstroms

-The `-n` option allows the coursness of the mesh to be specifed, so `-n 5 10 15` will produce a mesh with five voxels on the x axis, ten on the y and fifteen on the z axis.
+The `-n` option allows the coarseness of the mesh to be specified, so `-n 5 10 15` will produce a mesh with five voxels on the x axis, ten on the y and fifteen on the z axis.

-The `-m` option specifes the maximum number of vertices that can be below the isovalue on a tetrhedron that is included in the mesh, specified by the PruneLevel enumeration.
-For example, if prune leve is set to 2 then tetraherda with 0, 1 or 2 vertices below the isovalue are includes in the mesh, while tets with 3 or 4 vertices below the isovalue are culled.
+The `-m` option specifies the maximum number of vertices that can be below the isovalue on a tetrahedron that is included in the mesh, specified by the PruneLevel enumeration.
+For example, if prune level is set to 2 then tetrahedra with 0, 1 or 2 vertices below the isovalue are includes in the mesh, while tets with 3 or 4 vertices below the isovalue are culled.

 ||0|1|2|3|4|
 |----|---|---|---|---|---|